BlaineDev/431-2020/classes/class21/README.md

 3. The [ggplot2 book](https://ggplot2-book.org/) by Hadley Wickham, Danielle Navarro, and Thomas Lin Pedersen is ramping up its third edition.
 If you're looking for a cookbook, though, I'd recommend the [R Graphics Cookbook](https://r-graphics.org/) by Winston Chang.
 4. [Explore your activity on Google with R](https://towardsdatascience.com/explore-your-activity-on-google-with-r-how-to-analyze-and-visualize-your-search-history-1fb74e5fb2b6) is an interesting piece posted 2020-11-06 by Saul Beuntello at [Towards Data Science](https://towardsdatascience.com/).

-## What Are the Remaining Deliverables This Semester?
+## There are Ten Remaining Deliverables This Semester

 ### There are four classes (including today) and four deliverables before Thanksgiving Break (prior to 2020-11-20)